The Princess Royal Training Award recipients

 Innovative training programmes

-Outstanding apprenticeship programmes
+Outstanding leadership and management programmes

-Focus on diversity, equity and inclusion
+A focus on diversity, equity and inclusion

 “I thought I was being a little cheeky at the end by actually adopting the application process into a new process that we are going to roll out again and again across all of our other areas in the company… that just goes to show what a really good thought process there is behind the way the application is set out because it is something you can really adopt and use in the future to test and measure your own processes.”
 Cox London, 2022 recipient.

 And it doesn’t end there.
-The journey continues for award recipients through membership of an active Alumni network of 600+ members.
+The journey continues for Award recipients through membership of an active Alumni network of 600+ members.
 Many go on to collaborate on projects with other Alumni organisations who also recognise the value of investing in their people.

-You can apply for an award here: https://www.princessroyaltrainingawards.com/how-to-apply/
+You can apply for an Award here.

-Or, for more information visit: https://www.princessroyaltrainingawards.com/
+Or, for more information visit the website.

-I wish you the best of luck with your entry and look forward to seeing your organisation amongst the 2023 recipients.
+I wish you the best of luck with your entry and look forward to seeing your organisation amongst the 2024 recipients.

 Becki